senchalabs/docs-i18n/guides/class_system/README.md

 ## Further Reading

-Classes are just part of the Sencha Touch 2 ecosystem.
-To understand more about the framework and how it works, we recommend the following:
+Classes are only a part of the Sencha Touch 2 ecosystem.
+To understand more about the framework and how it works, we recommend reading the following guides:

 * [Components and Containers](#!/guide/components)
 * [The Data Package](#!/guide/data)